Research advancing the common good

 Mulligan will be joined by Assistant Professor of the Practice Ryan Juskus, Senior Research Associate and formation expert Samantha Deane, and Practitioner in Residence (joint with the Initiative on Race and Resilience) and global human rights scholar Monalisa.
 Each brings expertise supporting the center’s strategic research priorities.

-“We are overjoyed that Suzanne, Ryan, Sam, and Monalisa are joining the Center for Social Concerns.
-They will amplify our research portfolio and deepen our interdisciplinary connections with other scholars across campus and around the globe,” said Suzanne Shanahan, the Leo and Arlene Hawk Executive Director of the Center for Social Concerns.
+“We are overjoyed that Suzanne, Ryan, Sam, and Monalisa are joining the Institute for Social Concerns.
+They will amplify our research portfolio and deepen our interdisciplinary connections with other scholars across campus and around the globe,” said Suzanne Shanahan, the Leo and Arlene Hawk Executive Director of the Institute for Social Concerns.

 Ryan Juskus